 - Handouts, if any, are not to be submitted with abstracts but should be available at the meeting for those listening to the presentation.

-- All presenters of individual papers or posters and all participants in organized sessions must register for the meeting through LSA.
+- All presenters of individual papers must register for the meeting through LSA.

-- Authors who must withdraw from the program should inform the SSILA Executive Secretary as soon as possible.
+- Authors who must withdraw from the program should inform the SSILA Program Committee Administrator (firstname.lastname@example.org) as soon as possible.

 Abstract Format (back to top)

-Please see the Instructions for Submitting Abstracts with EasyChair for important information about long and short abstracts.
+Please see the section on Abstract Submission (below) for important information about long and short abstracts.

 - Abstracts should be uploaded as a file in PDF format to the abstract submittal form on the EasyChair website.

-- The abstract, including examples if needed, should be no more than one typed page (11pt or 12pt font, single spaced, with 1-inch margins); a second page may be used for references.
+- The abstract, including examples as needed, should be no more than one typed page (12pt font, single spaced, with 1-inch margins); a second page may be used for references.
 Abstracts longer than one page will be rejected without being evaluated.

 - At the top of the abstract, give a title that is not more than one 7-inch typed line and that clearly indicates the topic of the paper.